 This inequality is not just a space-age problem.
 Cars are indispensable to many who live in these communities.
 Public transit is the ideal long-term solution from an equity and climate perspective, but for many individuals living in lower income communities, the transit that exists today doesn’t always meet their needs.
 Residents may work extremely early or late when bus and train headways are long.
 They may find themselves traveling between suburbs in the middle of the day with equipment (such as gardeners and cleaners) while transit is optimized for morning and evening commutes in and out of the city center.
 At the same time, job-rich communities are trying to reduce local pollution with tools like congestion pricing (with discounts for EVs) and zero emissions zones (ULEZ) (which outright ban gas and diesel powered cars).
 These mechanisms disproportionately impact the poor who work in these job-rich communities but live far away due to cost and affordability.

-Increasing the availability of public chargers in low income predominantly Black and Latinx neighborhoods will spur residents to select an EV as their next car.
+Increasing the availability of public chargers in low income predominantly Black and Hispanic neighborhoods will spur residents to select an EV as their next car.
 Higher EV adoption will help states meet their emissions targets and is a key part of the fight against climate change.
 This analysis shows that the demand for chargers is already there in these communities.
 The same proactive investments that are made in majority-white neighborhoods must be made everywhere.

 This pattern of inequality repeats itself time and time again across the country, and not just for chargers but also with, transit, water, communications, and even the most basic infrastructure like streetlights.
 We’ll explore other areas of inequality in future articles.